-- In the community level, BKMI has developed digital resources for 300 health and family planning field workers to aid their client-centered counseling and supplement their knowledge in key PHN technical areas.
+- At the community level, BKMI developed digital resources for health and family planning field workers to aid their client-centered counseling and supplement their knowledge in key PHN technical areas.
 Resources included an eToolkit and eight eLearning courses, which were customized for offline use—therefore scalable in resource-limited settings.
-The K4Health-supported eToolkit will enable field workers to access a digitized repository of existing "gold standard" BCC materials to support their counseling needs.
+The K4Health-supported eToolkit enabled field workers to access a digitized repository of existing "gold standard" BCC materials to support their counseling needs.
 For example, if a fieldworker is meeting with an expecting mother, they can refer to any relevant MNCH or nutrition material in the eToolkit.
 The video-based eLearning courses cover key PHN technical areas along with interpersonal communication and integrated messaging.
 Courses present engaging scenarios for proper counseling services and can be taken in a self-directed pace.
-These efforts will be monitored in a three-month eHealth pilot in two low-performing districts, Chittagong and Sylhet.